No disciplined troops in US strike killing Afghan civilians - ExBulletin

 No disciplined troops in US strike killing Afghan civilians

+The Pentagon said Defense Secretary Lloyd Austin approved recommendations for improving strike operations by the generals who head the US Central Command and Special Operations Command, based on the findings of an independent Pentagon review. published last month.
+There has been no disciplinary recommendation made by the generals, said John Kirby, chief Pentagon spokesman.

+The review, carried out by Air Force Lt.
+Gen. Sami Said and approved by Austin in November, found that there had been breakdowns in communication and in the process of identifying and confirming the target of the bombardment, which killed 10 civilians, including seven children.
+But he concluded that the strike was a tragic mistake and not caused by misconduct or negligence.

-Austin asked General Frank McKenzie, Chief of Central Command, and General Richard Clark, Chief of Special Operations Command, to review Said’s findings and come back to him with recommendations.
-The two commanders agreed with Saids’ findings and did not recommend any discipline, officials said, adding Austin had approved of their decisions.
-Officials spoke on condition of anonymity to discuss the decisions that have yet to be made public.
-Austin’s latest endorsement was first reported by The New York Times.
+Austin asked General Frank McKenzie, Chief of Central Command, and General Richard Clarke, Chief of Special Operations Command, to review Said’s findings and come back to him with recommendations.
+The two commanders agreed with Said’s conclusions and did not recommend any discipline.
+Kirby said Monday that Austin approved their decisions, including the lack of disciplinary action.

+None of their recommendations specifically addressed liability issues, Kirby said.
+So I don’t foresee that there will be any personal liability issues in the air strike of August 29.

 The August 29 drone strike on a white Toyota Corolla sedan killed Zemerai Ahmadi and nine members of his family, including seven children.
 Ahmadi, 37, was a long-time employee of a US aid organization.